jbottum/t5pat/langchain_markdown46.md

 Generation Time: 2.15294 seconds
 Type: Counterfactual Reasoning
 ```
 Each of the answers did not answer the first question.
-The answers did not provide much context, although we did not ask for context in the answer.
-Determinining what is correct or incorrect for a reasoning question could have some subjectivity.
+The answers did not provide much context on the correct answers (logical, inductive and deductive), although we did not ask for context in the pipeline configuration parameters.
+Determinining what is correct or incorrect for a reasoning question could have some subjectivity, but we considered the counterfactual and in context answers as in correct.
+The cause and effect, analogical answers were pretty far off.

-The last question tests providing several lines of content in the prompt along with the question being asked.
+The last question (in context) tests providing several lines of context in the prompt, along with the question being asked.
 We label this as as an "in-context" type prompt.
-The model's response to this prompt extracts relevant information from the context provided but it does not answer the question correctly regarding the place or time of the storm's landfall.
+The model's response to this prompt extracts relevant information from the context provided, but it does not answer the question correctly regarding the place or time of the storm's landfall.

 ```
 Prompt: The center of Tropical Storm Arlene, at 02/1800 UTC, is near 26.7N 86.2W.
 This position is about 425 km/230 nm to the west of Fort Myers in Florida, and it is about 550 km/297 nm to the NNW of the western tip of Cuba.
 The tropical storm is moving southward, or 175 degrees, 4 knots.
 The estimated minimum central pressure is 1002 mb.
 The maximum sustained wind speeds are 35 knots with gusts to 45 knots.
 The sea heights that are close to the tropical storm are ranging from 6 feet to a maximum of 10 feet.
 Precipitation: scattered to numerous moderate is within 180 nm of the center in the NE quadrant.
 Isolated moderate is from 25N to 27N between 80W and 84W, including parts of south Florida.
 Broad surface low pressure extends from the area of the tropical storm, through the Yucatan Channel, into the NW part of the Caribbean Sea.
 Where and when will the storm make landfall?